ChalmersGU-data-structure-courses/dsabook/src/markdown/06-sequences/03-array-based-stacks-queues.md

 because this will make the code more similar to our other implementations.

     datatype ArrayQueue:
-        array = new Array(100)    // Internal array containing the queue elements. size = 0                  // The size of the queue. front = 0                 // Index of the front element.
+        arr = new Array(100)    // Internal array containing the queue elements. size = 0                // The size of the queue. front = 0               // Index of the front element.
         rear = -1               // Index of the rear element.

-We also add a helper function `nextPosition` which will come in handy, both for enqueueing and dequeueing.
-This is easily implemented through use of the *modulus* operator: instead of just using $i+1$ for the next position, we have to use $(i+1)\bmod n$ (where $n$ is the size of the array).

-    nextPosition(queue, i):
-        return (i + 1) mod queue.arr.size

 #### Enqueueing and dequeueing